kubernetes/minikube/site/content/en/docs/handbook/config.md

 `minikube start --kubernetes-version=v1.11.10`

-If you omit this flag, minikube will upgrade your cluster to the default version.
-If you would like to pin to a specific Kubernetes version across clusters, restarts, and upgrades to minikube, use:

-`minikube config set kubernetes-version v1.11.0`

 minikube follows the [Kubernetes Version and Version Skew Support Policy](https://kubernetes.io/docs/setup/version-skew-policy/), so we guarantee support for the latest build for the last 3 minor Kubernetes releases.
 When practical, minikube aims for the last 6 minor releases so that users can emulate legacy environments.

 As of September 2019, this means that minikube supports and actively tests against the latest builds of: